 There are three main types of storage systems - NAS, SAN, and DAS.
 To understand what they are, you need to be cognizant of the fact that all external storage systems are categorized by their speed of reading and writing data.

-NAS (Network Attached Storage) is a system that works with file-level data and is, in fact, a server with its own file system.
+NAS (Network Attached Storage) is a system that works with file-level data and is, in fact, a computer with its own file system.
 In other words, the server sends commands such as “Write so many bits to such and such file” or “Extract so many bits from such and such file.”

 DAS (Direct-Attached Storage) and SAN (Storage Area Network) operate at the block level.
-The advantage of this solution is that the exchange of data between the server and the solution happens at a much faster rate - it is direct (since it works along the lines of "Record block such and such" or "Call block such and such").
-The DAS and SAN repositories are linked to each other as well as to the server.
+The advantage of this solution is that the exchange of data between the computer and the solution happens at a much faster rate - it is direct (since it works along the lines of "Record block such and such" or "Call block such and such").
+The DAS and SAN repositories are linked to each other as well as to the node.

 You can organize the storage as one large block, or you can organize it as a RAID array.
 In the latter case, data is stored simultaneously on two or more independent disks, which provides data redundancy: if one disk fails, the data will not be lost.
 All RAID arrays have a number in their description: the larger it is, the safer and more reliable the array.
 Thus, RAID 6 has a higher level of security than RAID 1.

-Protocols for remote access to files are used to connect the server with the storage system via the Internet.
+Protocols for remote access to files are used to connect the node with the storage system via the Internet.
 The most commonly encountered protocols are NFS (Network File System), which is ideal for the Linux family, and SMB (Server Message Block), which is used by Windows.

 Due to the fact that data access goes right down to the file level, the speed of a NAS system may be slower than that of other storage options.

-Block-oriented repositories fall into two categories depending on the type of connection to the server.
+Block-oriented repositories fall into two categories depending on the type of connection to the mode.
 First, let's consider DAS - Direct Attached Storage.
 From the point of view of the computer, DAS is used by the machine exclusively, and access to the drive is block-by-block, allowing for a maximum data exchange rate.

 Direct attached storage is considered one of the most budget-friendly options, but it does come with a few significant drawbacks.
-With DAS it is impossible to organize the data storage system on several servers: this type of storage system does not allow for sharing disks on different servers within the group.
+With DAS it is impossible to organize the data storage system on several nodess: this type of storage system does not allow for sharing disks on different nodes within the group.
 This means that the storage system may not be ideal in some situations as some servers will inevitably run out of disk space, while others will be unable to fully utilize at all, resulting in much wastage.

-SAN can connect not only separate disk arrays, but also NAS systems, networked with each other and with the server through switches.
+SAN can connect not only separate disk arrays, but also NAS systems, networked with each other and with the node through switches.
 This is critical in the event of physical damage to any one of the network nodes; the other storage hardware will remain safe, minimizing the risk of data loss.

-Data transfer between the storage units and the server is conducted through a separate network with high scalability - in other words, it is possible to connect a large number of storage devices and terminal servers.
+Data transfer between the storage units and the node is conducted through a separate network with high scalability - in other words, it is possible to connect a large number of storage devices and terminal servers.

 SANs use data transfer protocols such as FC (Fiber Channel), Ethernet, or FcoE (Fiber Channel over Ethernet).
 For data transmission over long distances, optical fibers are used, while for relatively short distances, directly connected copper cables are sufficient.